pashdevore/arpeggio/README.md

 [Details][phase-four]

 ### Phase 5: Searching for Artists and Songs (~2 days)
-I'll need a `search` route that accepts a query in the params.
-Two queries will be run:
+I'll need a `search` controller and a `search` class.
+An instance of the class will take the query as a parameter and will perform two queries:

 1. Find artists where the `username` matches the search
 2. Find songs where the `title` matches the search

+The class will then return an object containing the results.
 In Backbone, a `SearchResults` view that will display both matched artists and matched songs will be implemented.
 These will be separated into two columns and will be a composite view.